 File photo: Saudi and Egyptian flags

-Saudi investments align with Egypt's broader objective of attracting foreign investments, particularly from GCC countries, to strengthen its dwindling US dollar reserves.
+These recent advancements align with Egypt's broader objective of attracting foreign investments, particularly from Gulf countries, to strengthen its dwindling US dollar reserves.